Hamiltonian Monte Carlo with Asymmetrical Momentum Distributions: Introduction

-\textbf{Limitations of Prior Results.} A rich literature has emerged on the important theoretical problem of when and how fast the HMC algorithm with (conditional) Gaussian $V(p)$ converges.
-Of particular interest has been the conditions under which geometric convergence can be ensured, which has been achieved through different approaches such as comparison theorems for differential equations~\citep{chenvempala2019}, Harris recurrence techniques~\citep{bou-rabee2017} and coupling~\citep{bou-rabee2020}.
-Some of the various conditions identified for geometric ergodicity of HMC are not easy to verify (e.g. ~\citep{bou-rabee2017}), some ~\citep{Durmus2017OnTC, rapidmixing, livingstone2019} cannot lead to explicit expression of the convergence rate on the HMC parameters, while others ~\citep{bou-rabee2020} heavily depends on delicate tricks for Gaussian $V(p)$ distributions, and require log-concave properties of the target density function.
+A rich literature has emerged on the important theoretical problem of when and how fast the HMC algorithm converges, but with a crucial limitation that the auxiliary distribution $\bbg(p)$ be chosen as a (conditional) Gaussian.
+Of particular interest has been the conditions under which geometric convergence can be ensured for this case, which has been achieved through different approaches such as comparison theorems for differential equations~\citep{chenvempala2019}, Harris recurrence techniques~\citep{bou-rabee2017} and coupling~\citep{bou-rabee2020}.
+Some of the various conditions identified for geometric ergodicity of HMC are not easy to verify (e.g.~\citep{bou-rabee2017}), some~\citep{Durmus2017OnTC, rapidmixing, livingstone2019} cannot lead to explicit expression of the convergence rate on the HMC parameters, while others~\citep{bou-rabee2020} heavily depends on delicate tricks for Gaussian $V(p)$ distributions, and require log-concave properties of the target density function.
+Meanwhile, in many applications in natural language processing~\cite{NLPMaria}, biology~\cite{https://doi.org/10.1002/gepi.1370070605} and physics~\cite{OSTMEYER2021107978}, probability distributions that are supported on discrete or asymmetric domains with possibly asymmetric target distribution can often be observed, it is thus desirable to extend HMC methodology and analysis to cope with these difficulties.

-The existing approaches crucially use the fact that under appropriate conditions on the Hamiltonian function, the Markov chains starting from any two fixed points in the state space would eventually result in iterated distributions that are (under some well-defined distributional metric) closer than the two origination points.
-Recent advances in the understanding of general Markov operators from the perspective of optimal transportation shed clearer light on this phenomenon, see e.g. ~\citet{OLLIVIER2009810} and ~\citet{joulin2010}.
-In this approach, the geometric convergence in Wasserstein metric of the Markov chain is quantified by the coarse Ricci curvature, a geometric concept that provides a second order characterization of movements in the probability measure space.
-Importantly, the curvature approach lets us produce quantitative characterization of the Markov chain through detailed calculations of the trajectories in the Hamiltonian system.